chipsi007/wn8_expected/README.md

 - run "npm install" in the project directory
 - run "node app.js"

-WARNING: The following functions take a long time, use a lot of bandswidth and hit the WG api servers pretty hard, do this only if you're serious.
+The following functions take a long time, use a lot of bandswidth and hit the WG api servers pretty hard.
+Do this only if you're serious about using the data.

-To start creating a list of players, visit http://localhost/generate_player_list.
-Once that is done visit http://localhost/generate_data
+- visit http://localhost/generate_player_list to create a list of players.
+It will take approx 24h
+- Once that is done visit http://localhost/generate_data to put the stats for those players in the db (you can close this and continue at a later time).
+It will take approx 5 days.
+- Once that is done visit http://localhost/create_csv to output the stats to a csv file that van be parsed by the R script.

+Note: The these functions will occasionally print a "SOURCE_NOT_AVAILABLE" error.
+This is normal.
+The wg api sometimes responds with this error, the request will simply be retried.

 Now you should have the statistics data in your mongo db and in a file called input.csv.
 Now to further process this: